Koredotcom/docs/docs/xo/channels/add-microsoft-teams-channel.md

 1. [Log in](https://teams.microsoft.com/) to the MS Teams account with admin credentials.
 2. Click **Ellipsis […]** in the left navigation bar and then select the **Developer Portal** icon to launch the Apps builder.
-![developer portal](./images/MS_Team13.png "developer portal") !!! note
+![developer portal](./images/MS_Team13.png "developer portal")

-          The Developer Portal view is only available on the **Microsoft Teams Desktop** client.

 3. On the **Developer Portal** page, select the **Apps** tab and then click the **New App** button.
 ![new app](./images/MS_Team14.png "new app")
 4. On the **New App** dialog, enter a name for the app, copy and paste the App ID of your Azure Bot in the **App ID** field, and then click **Publish**.
 ![app ID](./images/MS_Team15.png "app ID")